Supported models

 Published

-ValidMind’s developer framework provides out-of-the-box support for testing and documentation for an array of model types and modeling packages.
+The ValidMind Library provides out-of-the-box support for testing and documentation for an array of model types and modeling packages.

 What is a supported model?

-Given the rapid developments in the AI space, including the advent of large language models (LLMs), ValidMind product development has also focused on making sure that our developer framework is extensible to support future model types or modeling packages, so that we do not limit our users to specific model types.
+Given the rapid developments in the AI space, including the advent of large language models (LLMs), ValidMind product development has also focused on making sure that our library is extensible to support future model types or modeling packages, so that we do not limit our users to specific model types.
 You always have the flexibility to:

 Supported model types